kernoeb/Telegramusic/README.md

 Add a `cookies.txt` in `./local_resources`.
 To generate this file, please see : https://github.com/yt-dlp/yt-dlp/wiki/FAQ#how-do-i-pass-cookies-to-yt-dlp.

+You don't need to restart the bot, it will automatically reload the cookies when downloading a YouTube video.

 ### Local usage

 - Add `DEEZER_TOKEN` and `TELEGRAM_TOKEN` as variable environment